openSUSE/news-o-o/_posts/2011-05-28-opensuse-weekly-news-issue-177-is-out.markdown

-â€œ
+“

 What can I say?
-Iâ€™m excited about everything. openSUSE is the perfect umbrella for
+I’m excited about everything. openSUSE is the perfect umbrella for
           such a project.
 What I like most about it is that the result will be usable in a cross-distro fashion.
-Until GSoC, I wasnâ€™t familiar with openSUSE efforts on collaboration.
-Package management is a domain where distros can do better, and Iâ€™m glad to be a part of this effort.
+Until GSoC, I wasn’t familiar with openSUSE efforts on collaboration.
+Package management is a domain where distros can do better, and I’m glad to be a part of this effort.

-â€
+”

-You can see the complete list of student projects weâ€™re working with [here](http://lists.opensuse.org/opensuse-project/2011-04/msg00495.html).
+You can see the complete list of student projects we’re working with [here](http://lists.opensuse.org/opensuse-project/2011-04/msg00495.html).

 Pavol Rusnak, our other openSUSE GSoC organizer, reminds us that there are also some
       long-standing tasks directly beneitting the openSUSE Project which will now be tackled by some of our student projects.

-â€œ
+“

 With projects like Open Build Service for Android, a new python OBS library, and
-        solutions to enhance SUSE Studio and YaST, weâ€™ll be further strengthening some of the unique selling points of openSUSE.
+        solutions to enhance SUSE Studio and YaST, we’ll be further strengthening some of the unique selling points of openSUSE.

-â€
+”

 **The Timeline**

-  * May 23 â€“ Coding begins
+  * May 23 – Coding begins

-  * July 11 â€“ Midterm Evaluation
+  * July 11 – Midterm Evaluation

-  * August 15 â€“ Suggested Pencil Down
+  * August 15 – Suggested Pencil Down

-  * August 26 â€“ Final Evaluation Deadline
+  * August 26 – Final Evaluation Deadline

 **Stay informed**